josephizon/def-not-overcooked/README.md

 ## How To Run Locally (_playable via [itch.io](https://josephizon.itch.io/notovercooked) too_)

-1. Run the wb64devkit and locate the folder containing raylib and other game scripts and assets using...<br>
+1. Run the wb64devkit and locate the folder containing raylib and other game scripts and assets using:<br>
-`cd ../[folder_name]`
+- `cd ../[folder_name]`

-2. Run the following command in the compiler to compile the game...<br>
+2. Run the following command in the compiler to compile the game:<br>
-`g++ Main.cpp -o out -I raylib/ -L raylib/ -lraylib -lopengl32 -lgdi32 -lwinmm`
+- `g++ Main.cpp -o out -I raylib/ -L raylib/ -lraylib -lopengl32 -lgdi32 -lwinmm`

-3. Run the game via either of the following commands...<br>
+3. Run the game via either of the following commands:<br>
-`./out` <br>
+- `./out` <br>
 or<br>
-`out`
+- `out`

 ## Controls